 All M.A. students are automatically assigned a faculty advisor.
 If you choose to write a master's thesis, the thesis advisor also serves as your general advisor.
 The advisor consults on course choices, degree requirements, career and academic questions and much more.

 Master’s students have the option of writing a thesis.
-Students who do so should enroll in HIST 6998 one semester and HIST 6999 the next semester.
+Students who do so should enroll in two semesters of HIST 6999.
 Students writing theses will work out the specifications with their advisors.

 Your thesis advisor should be a full-time faculty member whose research interests are close to your own and with whom you have a strong intellectual rapport.
 You must ask a faculty member to be your thesis advisor and receive their permission.
 While you are writing, send your advisor monthly progress reports and consult with him or her regularly.